tragicmuffin/assembly-plus/README.md

 # A+ (Assembly+)

-A+ is an extremely simple programming language made to practice writing a compiler/interpreter.
+A+ is an extremely simple programming language created as a learning experiment.
-- See **[Aplus.md](https://github.com/tragicmuffin/assembly-plus/blob/master/Aplus.md)** for the documentation of the A+ language.
+- **[Aplus.md](https://github.com/tragicmuffin/assembly-plus/blob/master/Aplus.md)**: Documentation of the A+ language.
-- **aplus2py.py** is an interpreter written in Python that runs an A+ program by translating lines into Python.
+- **[aplus2py.py](https://github.com/tragicmuffin/assembly-plus/blob/master/lib/aplus2py.py)**: An interpreter written in Python that runs an A+ program line-by-line.
+Use `include aplus2py`.
+- **[aplus_run.py](https://github.com/tragicmuffin/assembly-plus/blob/master/aplus_run.py)**: A front-end script that accepts an A+ program in a file or through JSON and runs the program using aplus2py.